GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.20.0 =

+**Release Date:** April 26, 2022.

+* Enhancement: added support for adding new text elements from the Quick Actions menu
+* Enhancement: continued overhauling the sidebar and splitting it up into separate sections
+* Enhancement: improved keyboard navigation on the canvas
+* Bug fixes and performance improvements.

 = 1.19.0 =

 **Release Date:** March 29, 2022.